 Disaster Recovery for Small Business

 your business, contact your insurance company or agent as soon as possible to notify them of losses to your covered business property.
 Photograph or videotape the damage to your business and space where it operates, as well as damage to your records, inventory, equipment, and any other loss.

 business was shut down as a result of disaster.
 Review your lease to determine whether it terminates or if there is a provision for rent reduction during a business interruption.
 If your lease doesn’t provide for temporary rent reduction, try to negotiate one with your landlord.

 suppliers and customers while your business operations are interrupted.
 Whether your obligations may be suspended or terminated depends on the terms of the contract between you and those with whom you do business.
 Start by reviewing the contract.

 disaster are eligible for special federal income tax provisions.
 These provisions fall into two categories: casualty loss deductions and deferral of casualty gains.
-The IRS has workbooks for businesses (Publication 584-B, Business Casualty, Disaster, and Theft Loss Workbook) to help you compile a room-by-room list of your business equipment, which will help you recall and prove the market value of items for insurance and casualty loss claims.
-More IRS info at www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Disaster-Assistance-and-Emergency-Relief-for-Individuals-and-Businesses-1
+The IRS has workbooks for businesses (Publication 584-B, Business Casualty, Disaster, and Theft Loss Workbook) to help you compile a list of your business equipment and prove the market value of items for insurance and casualty loss claims.
+More IRS info at www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Disaster-Assistance-and-Emergency-Relief-for-Individuals-and-Businesses-1.

 six days of the termination or layoff.
 A business shutdown may trigger the cancellation of employee group health insurance coverage.
 Employers are obligated to send notices to former employees advising them of their right to health insurance conversion under a federal law known as “COBRA.”

 DUA is a federal program that provides financial help to those who become unemployed as a direct result of a federally declared disaster.
 DUA covers the self-employed, including small business owners, owners of farms and ranches, and others not eligible for unemployment insurance.
+You must apply within 30 days of the date of the disaster declaration.
 DUA is available for up to 26 weeks.
+You have the right to appeal the denial of benefits.
 Apply at www.twc.state.tx.us/jobseekers/disaster-unemployment-assistance.
 You must prove self-employment by providing:

-- Federal income tax form 1040
+1. Federal income tax form 1040,

-If you are affected by a federally-declared disaster, you may be eligible for disaster assistance from the Small Business Administration (SBA).
+If you are affected by a federally-declared disaster, you may be eligible for disaster assistance from the SBA.
 For info and applications for SBA assistance, go to www.sba.gov/category/navigation-structure/loans-grants/small-business-loans/disaster-loans.
 Farmers and ranchers with disaster-related losses may be eligible for assistance from the US Department of Agriculture, www.fsa.usda.gov/programs-and-services/disaster-assistance-program/index.

 bankruptcy is the right choice depends on many factors, including whether you or others may also be personally liable for business debts.
-Visit the SBA at https://www.sba.gov/managing-business/closing-down-your-business/filing-bankruptcy-protection.
+Visit the SBA at www.sba.gov/blogs/bankruptcy-options-small-business-owner.